 The state with the most abortions

 As many as 30 women aged 15 – 44 have had abortions per 1,000 women in the District of Columbia.

-The church and the government have had their disagreements throughout, but the sanctity of human life is one issue where the church has completely supported the government.
+The church and the government have had their disagreements throughout, but the sanctity of human life is one issue where some religions completely support the government.